Speak now

 Located in Hong Kong’s North District and right next to Shenzhen’s Yantian District, Sha Tau Kok was designated as part of the Frontier Closed Area in 1951.
 Since then, Sha Tau Kok has been accessible only to individuals with a closed area permit.
 Back in the days when Sha Tau Kok was closed to non-residents, visiting the border town also required a guarantee from a local resident.
 As it begins to open gradually, Sha Tau Kok has become a great choice for weekend getaways.

 The first phase of the opening of Sha Tau Kok began in June 2022, followed by the second phase starting January 2024.
-Visitors can now join local tours to discover the area’s beautiful scenery, unique attractions and local delicacies; or take a ferry to explore nearby islands, such as Lai Chi Wo, Kat O, Ap Chau and Hong Kong UNESCO Global Geopark.
+Visitors can now join local tours to discover the area’s beautiful scenery, unique attractions and local delicacies; or take a ferry to explore nearby islands and areas, such as Lai Chi Wo, Kat O, Ap Chau and Hong Kong UNESCO Global Geopark.

 The second phase of the opening of Sha Tau Kok

-• Individual travellers must enter Sha Tau Kok by public transport.
-Private cars are NOT allowed
+• Individual travellers must enter Sha Tau Kok by public transport, with the addition of ferry services to Sha Tau Kok from Lai Chi Wo/Ap Chau/Kat O. Private cars are NOT allowed.

 • Area: Sha Tau Kok (excluding Chung Ying Street)